Monday, September 5, 2016

 But more importantly is how the Hebrews used the words from which theos is translated.
 Being Hebrews, the New Testament writers would be well aware of this heritage.
 We need to keep in mind that the Bible writers were not Greeks, but Hebrews.
 Having been inspired and enlightened by the Holy Spirit, (John 16:4-13; Galatians 1:12; Ephesian 3:5; 2 Timothy 2:2) their ideas and mode of thinking were based on the Hebrew Scriptures (Isaiah 8:20), not the Greek, Roman or Latin philosophies or mythologies.
 Thus it should be imperative that we see how the Hebrews used the Hebrew words for "god", and see if such could be applicable to NT usage concerning Jesus.

-But the point we want from the above is Jesus' usage of the plural form theoi -- gods, which he applies to the "sons of God" of Psalm 82:6 -- men -- not God Almighty.
+Nevertheless, Jesus did show that THEOS could be applied to him since he is the Son of God, just as it is applied to those are regenerated sons of God.
+Jesus' used of the plural form theoi -- gods, which he applied to the "sons of God" of Psalm 82:6 -- men -- not God Almighty, and thus demonstrated that theoi, like elohim in Psalm 82:6, does not always mean God Almighty.
 John quotes Jesus in Greek as saying theoi -- the plural of theos.
 However, Jesus is quoting from the Hebrew Scriptures (commonly called the Old Testament) from Psalm 82:6, which, of course, was written in Hebrew, not Greek.
 What is the word that is used originally?
 It is a form of the Hebrew elohim.
 Jesus says that these "sons of God" are "gods" to whom the Word of God came.
 Whoever these might be, it provides a basis for examining the Hebraic usage of the word "god" as applied to others than Jehovah.

 See also our study: